 (6) Designated finding--A finding in the Central Registry against a person (also known as a designated perpetrator) who has not exhausted the person's due process rights, including an administrative review, a due process hearing, and any subsequent rights of appeal.
 See Subchapter M of this chapter (relating to Administrative Reviews and Due Process Hearings).

-(7) DFPS--Department of Family and Protective Services.
+(7) DFPS--Texas Department of Family and Protective Services.

-(8) DPS--Department of Public Safety.
+(8) DPS--Texas Department of Public Safety.

-(9) Direct access--Being counted in the child/caregiver ratio or having any responsibility that requires contact with children in care.
+(9) Direct access--Being counted in the child to caregiver ratio or having any responsibility that requires contact with children in care.

 (10) FBI--Federal Bureau of Investigation.

-(11) HHSC--Health and Human Services Commission.
+(11) HHSC--Texas Health and Human Services Commission.

 (12) Initial background check--The first background check that your operation submits for a person required to have a background check, as specified in §745.605 of this subchapter (relating to For whom must I submit requests for background checks?).

-(13) Licensing--The Child Care Licensing Department of HHSC.
+(13) Licensing--The Child Care Regulation department of HHSC.

+(14) National Sex Offender Registry--A name-based registry of sex offenders that is maintained in the National Crime Information Center database.

-(14) Present at an operation--A person is present at an operation if the person has or may have contact with children in care as follows:
+(15) Present at an operation--A person is present at an operation if the person has or may have contact with children in care as follows:

 (A) The person is physically present at an operation while any child is in care, unless the person is present for the sole purpose of attending orientation or pre-service training and does not have contact with children in care;